nugulhie/nugulhie/README.md

 - 👋 Hi, I’m @nugulhie
-- 👀 I'm not sure my code but it will do somethings
+- 👀 I'm not sure my code but it will do something
 - 🌱 I’m currently learning Computer Science at GNU, South Korea

 <!---